microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reviewset-addtoreviewset.md

 Namespace: microsoft.graph

-Starts the process of adding a collection from M365 services to a review set
+Starts the process of adding a collection from M365 services to a review set.
+Once the operation is created, you can retrieve the status of the operation by retrieving the Location parameter from the response headers, the location provides a URL that will return a [caseExportOperation](../resources/caseexportoperation.md).

 ## Permissions